digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

       // Pass the action to following middlewares
       return action
     }
 The reduction service is dispatching every action to a different function, so that it can be easily handled.
-Next, we give a look ath the `handleWelcome` function in detail:
+Next, we give a look at the `handleWelcome` function in detail:

     function handleWelcome(state, action, params, next) {
       let request = params[0]